Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Limitation

 \section{Limitation}

-Although our work presents a comprehensive multi-scenario benchmark for poison attacks, it still has certain limitations.
-PoisonArena currently lacks a quantitative analysis of the key factors contributing to attack success, which is essential for identifying critical components of effective attacks.
+Although our work presents a comprehensive multi-scenario for poison attacks, it still has certain limitations.
+We only conducted experimental analysis on RAG, but not on SEO attacks, since they are essentially the same.
 Such analysis could provide deeper insights for the design of both more robust attack strategies and more effective defense mechanisms.